Terri Hoffman: Deaths in the cult

-In November 1987, Chicago follower Mary Levinson was found dead from a drug overdose. $125,000 in cash was missing and she had changed her life insurance policy less than two weeks before her death.
-The new beneficiary was her former boyfriend Larry Keyes whom she had met through Hoffman.
-Terri Hoffman's fourth husband Don Hoffman, who had fallen out of favor in the movement, was discovered dead from a "mixed drug intoxication" in September 1988.
-In his legal pad, Don cited his terminal, inoperable cancer as the reason for his suicide.
-The autopsy found no traces of cancer.
-Terri explained to Don's son Rick that the black lords had hidden the evidence of cancer behind an illusion.
+Hoffman's fourth husband, 50-year-old Richard Donald "Don" Hoffman, who had fallen out of favour in the movement, was discovered dead from a "mixed drug intoxication" on September 16, 1988, after he had checked into the room of the Marriott Hotel in Las Colinas, Texas.
+His family also later discovered a video of Don in which he said goodbye to his family and revealed that he had terminal, inoperable cancer, which had been proven by three different doctors.
+His autopsy found no traces of cancer.
+Hoffman explained to Richard's son that the "black lords" had hidden the evidence of cancer behind an illusion.
 She was the sole beneficiary of her husband's estate.
-Rick and his sister Janet filed a wrongful death lawsuit against Terri in March 1989.
+A wrongful death lawsuit was filed against Terri in March 1989.